cabforum/smime/SBR.md

 ## 4.2 Certificate application processing

 ### 4.2.1 Performing identification and authentication functions
-Applicant information MUST include, but not be limited to, at least one email address to be included in the Certificate's subjectAltName extension.
+Applicant information SHALL include, but not be limited to, at least one email address to be included in the Certificate's subjectAltName extension.

 Section 6.3.2 limits the validity period of Subscriber Certificates.
 The CA MAY use the documents and data provided in Section 3.2 to verify certificate information, or may reuse previous validations themselves, provided that the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 398 days prior to issuing the Certificate.